-- Dwelling materiality, roofing and colour palette: further work to be undertaken to identify materials and surface colours that are appropriate within the identified neighbourhood character settings while also responding to relevant ESD principles, such as Light Reflectance Value (LRV).
-As mentioned earlier, sustainability objectives are often at odds with the application of earthen and bushy tones, building materials and roofing. - Specific guidelines for fencing: further work should be undertaken regarding front fencing to support this Neighbourhood Character Strategy.
-These guidelines would specify suitable fencing materials, and the transparency and colours which best respond to the neighbourhood character of each precinct.
-These guidelines would be updated accordingly over time to allow for product and material innovation and to support acceptable front fence design for future residential development. - Specific guidelines for vegetation and landscaping: further work should be undertaken to determine appropriate provisions for rear setback canopy tree planting, including identifying specific areas where greater consideration is needed in regard to rear setback planting.
-Also, further work should investigate and identify the minimum deep soil areas required for the range of preferred tree species for Nillumbik Shire, including canopy trees and amenity trees.
-A supporting vegetation and landscaping guidelines document would correspond with the directions and recommendations of the Nillumbik Live Local Plant Local Guide, and support the delivery of the various landscape objectives in this Neighbourhood Character Strategy.
+- Dwelling materiality and colour palette: further work to be undertaken to identify materials that are appropriate within the identified neighbourhood character settings while also responding to relevant ESD principles.
+Sustainability objectives are often at odds with the application of earthy and muted colours and materials. - Specific guidelines for fencing: further work to be undertaken regarding which fencing materials best respond to neighbourhood character. - Specific guidelines for vegetation: further work to be undertaken to identify the minimum deep soil areas required for the range of preferred tree species for the Shire.

-Appendix A
+Appendix